‘BB19’ Cody And Jessica Reunited And It Feels So Good: Will They Be The Greatest ‘BB’ Love Story Of All Time?

 “I can’t go get coffee, I can’t use the bathroom, I can’t brush my teeth without wanting Jess right there by my side,” Cody said.
 “And I’ve never been like that.”

 Big Brother host Julie Chen hasn’t always been a fan of the Cody-Jessica relationship.
 In fact, she teased that she thought Jess might have been using the single dad to benefit her own game.
-Chen previously revealed that that she thought Cody and Jessica’s relationship was doomed, telling Entertainment Tonight they were like the prom kind and queen until Cody started making enemies.
+Chen previously revealed that she thought Cody and Jessica’s relationship was doomed, telling Entertainment Tonight they were like the prom king and queen until Cody started making enemies.

-“She knows she’s very attractive [and] I think she was physically attracted to Cody,” Chen said of Jessica, “Then [Cody] became Head of Household and started winning things left and right and she was kind of with the prom king.
+“She knows she’s very attractive [and] I think she was physically attracted to Cody,” Chen said of Jessica.

+“Then [Cody] became Head of Household and started winning things left and right and she was kind of with the prom king.
 The prom king is kind of now public enemy No. 1, because he showed himself to be a traitor.
 So, as soon as he loses power and as soon as he becomes someone in the house that no one else wants to talk to, I think she might be like, ‘Let’s put the brakes on this.”

 But Chenbot was wrong.
 Jessica stayed by Cody’s side despite the hate, and now that he’s back—and she possesses the powerful Halting Hex game move—these two could go far in the Big Brother game and the game of love.

-If Cody and Jessica make it in the real world, they would join a list of successful Big Brother couples that includes Jeff Schroder and Jordan LLoyd, Rachel Reilly and Brendon Villegas, and Danielle Donato and Dominic Briones, who all tied the knot after meeting on the CBS reality show.
+If Cody and Jessica make it in the real world, they would join a list of successful Big Brother couples that includes Jeff Schroder and Jordan Lloyd, Rachel Reilly and Brendon Villegas, and Danielle Donato and Dominic Briones, who all tied the knot after meeting on the CBS reality show.

 Take a look at the video to see Cody Nickson as he wins his way back into the Big Brother game and his reunion with Jessica Graf.